Updated: Nov 29, 2022

-After the stressful year we have all had and still not being able to plan for Christmas I know that this is leaving many people in a stressed and anxious state.
+After the stressful year we have all had and money worries, cost of living increases and Christmas on the way I know that this is leaving many people in a stressed and anxious state.
 As an holistic therapist I see people everyday whos stress has started to impact their life in someway often with physical pain and illness.
-We all get stressed – but it is important to manage your stress so here are 5 simple steps to a less stressed Christmas
+As I specialise in working with the parents of stressed and anxious children, providing tools and techniques to minimise further stress in the household, this time of year can be particularly stressful.
+We all get stressed – but it is important to manage your stress, as any stress that you have often is picked up by your children, so here are 5 simple steps to a less stressed Christmas

 1. Understand the things that stress you – and step back and look at what you can change and what you can't, be realistic.
 Then accept that is the way of things at least for this Christmas.